ragavvenkatesan/yann/docs/source/organization.rst

 The core of the yann toolbox and its operations are built around the :mod:`yann.network.network` class, which is present in the file ``yann/network.py``.
 The above figure shows the organization of the :mod:`yann.network.network` class.
-The :func:`add_xxxx` methods add either a layer or module as nomenclature.
+The :func:`add_xxxx` methods add either a layer or module as nomenclature states.
 The network class can hold various layers and modules in various connections and architecture that are added using the ``add_`` methods.